982. Connectivity

 Algorithm analysis

-Using the depth first search we calculate the number of connected components.
-If this number is 1, the graph is connected.
+Using depth-first search, we can calculate the number of connected components.
+If it equals 1, the graph is connected.

-Second way to solve the problem is to start the depth first search from vertex 1 and calculate the number of visited vertices.
-If it is n, the graph is connected.
+Another solution is to start a depth-first search from vertex 1 and count the number of visited vertices.
+If it equals n, the graph is connected.

 Example